 Cross-Domain Parameter Loss: Where Your UTMs Go to Die

-You tag the click perfectly, then a redirect, a subdomain hop, or a payment gateway strips it — and the conversion lands as “direct / none.”
-Here’s how parameter loss happens and how to stop it.
+You tag every link religiously, and then a redirect or a payment domain quietly strips the parameters — and the sale lands as “direct / none.”
+Here is the demand, the encyclopedia-and-vendor page, and how to stop the leak.

 What we solve